 - Add rules that are “stop processing rules.”
 If the data in the form doesn’t require rules to be run, add a rule that looks for that.
 For example, if time cards don’t need manager approval if there’s no overtime, add a rule that stops the form from being sent to the manager.

 - InfoPath provides default names whenever an element is added, such as Field1 or Button3.
 Form creators should always change these default names to describe the function of the field or control to make it easier on anyone else who has to work on the form.
 Since the InfoPath field name is used as column headers in SharePoint lists, it will help anyone who looks at SharePoint easily understand what’s in each column.

-The same sources can help answer questions about creating templates.
-Some sites have downloadable templates, but those downloads will have to be customized for most uses; because creating them in InfoPath is easy, it might be less effort to start from scratch.
+The same Sharepoint Support sources can help answer questions about creating templates.
+Some sites have downloadable document templates, but those downloads will have to be customized for most uses; because creating them in InfoPath is easy, it might be less effort to start from scratch.

 InfoPath themes change the appearance of the form without changing the layout or the function.
 Those who aren’t visually-oriented may find that themes will help forms look better.
 Themes are available on the Page Design tab in InfoPath Designer.